 Students requesting evaluation of transfer credits earned prior to enrollment at the Atkinson School must submit a written request to the Associate Dean/Director of Admission.
 The written request must include a copy of the course syllabus.
 If approved, credits may be applied toward elective credits or toward completion of selected core courses.

-Graduate Course Work Completed at Willamette University College of Law during Enrollment at the Atkinson School: MBA candidates who are not candidates for the MBA/JD joint degree may be eligible to receive elective credits for courses completed at the Willamette University College of Law as part of the maximum six (6) semester credits eligible for transfer or waived credits.
-Effective beginning the Spring 2014 semester, MBA students who take courses at the College of Law will be graded on a Honors/Credit/No Credit basis and not within the the typical curve of the JD program.
+Graduate Course Work Completed at Willamette University College of Law during Enrollment at the Atkinson School: MBA candidates who are not candidates for the MBA/JD joint degree may be eligible to receive elective credits for courses completed at the Willamette University College of Law as part of the maximum six (6) semester credits eligible for transfer.
+MBA students who take courses at the College of Law will be graded on a Honors/Credit/No Credit basis and not within the the typical curve of the JD program.
 If you have questions about the grading policy, please contact the Law School's Office of Student Affairs.

 Transfer of credits from the W.U.
 College of Law to the MBA program is governed by all of the following regulations:

 - Up to six (6) semester credits of elective course work required for the MBA degree may be transferred from the Willamette University College of Law for College of Law course work completed with a grade of "Honors," "C", "Credit," or better

 - Willamette College of Law courses completed with grades below "C" or grades of "No Credit" are not eligible for transfer to the MBA program

 - Grades earned in law courses will not be used in calculating the MBA grade point average

 - Courses in the College of Law may not be taken by Atkinson students prior to the semester in which the student will have completed at least 24 hours of first year courses.
 If during that semester any MBA course is dropped, the law course must also be dropped at that time.